KReguieg/intern-log-template/README.md

         - Use 'git commit -m "some text" ' to commit your changes, before committing make sure to add a short note using -m " " ,note should mention what modification one has made
         - Use 'git push' to finally push it to your repo in the server.
     - If credentials of a git user already exit , it can be easily changed by
         - Type  " git config --global --user " .
-Which will open the following screen
+Which will open the following screen?
         ![](img/Git_Config_snipping.JPG)
         - At the bottom you can see the path at which the config file is located
         - Navigate to that path, open the file and enter your git email.